mrled/tops-vpn/README.md

 PS it barely works yet, I'm still building it OKAY

+## UI Ideas

+ - Click on any heading, and there's a dropdown for "must/must not be defined", "must/must not be XXXXX" (the user files it in)
+ - A mini language, like wireshark's, exposed in a text box

 ## TODO

  - Instrumentation?
 Would be nice to know what's slow, initial page load suxx rn